zopefoundation/zc.zodbwsgi/src/zc/zodbwsgi/README.rst

   - You can take over connection and transaction management to release connections while blocking (typically when calling external services).

+- Add an option to use a thread-aware transaction manager, and make it the default.

 0.3.0 (2013-03-07)